Sleep Sound this Summer

 Finish with a long firm stroke over the forearm.

 Make sure your bedroom is your sleep sanctuary.

 Invest in bedding that is comfortable and sleep wear that makes you feel instantly cosy and ready for bed.

-Create a sleep-inducing environment and transform your room into a tranquil haven with the peaceful and soothing essential oil blends in our Relax Candle and Relax Room Fragrance.
-Warming notes of West Indian Bay mingle with the grounding, earthiness of Myrrh promotes a supremely relaxing ambience in any room and set the scene for bedtime.
+Create a sleep-inducing environment and transform your room into a tranquil haven with our peaceful and soothing Deep Relax Pure Essential Oil Blend, diffused in our NEW revolutionary, waterless and portable diffuser The Atomiser.
+Created to help you sleep better, our blend is crafted from naturally sedating Vetivert, soothing Camomile and comforting Sandalwood, promoting a supremely relaxing ambience in any room and set the scene for bedtime.